 • Amrheins (80 West Broadway) - This is the oldest restaurant and bar in Southie, and although it may not be the oldest bar in America, it does boast the oldest hand-carved bar in the country as well as the oldest working draught beer pump in Boston.
 But enough with the bragging - it also plenty of good brew (including Guinness) on tap and a menu loaded with comfort food

 • Murphy's Law (837 Summer Street) - Everybody's favorite dive bar, with authentically cheap beer and darts - filming location for Gone Baby Gone.
-Just overlook the t-shirts for sale - it's really not a tourist trap
+Just overlook the t-shirts for sale - this neighborhood Irish pub is really not a tourist trap

 • L Street Tavern (658A East 8th Street) - Despite some remodeling, you'll still recognize it from scenes in Good Will Hunting.
 Despite the movie, it's still basically a neighborhood dive bar, and draws a mostly local crowd